Ricky-unique/katacoda-scenarios/wow/finish.md

-You've completed your first Katacoda scenario!
+You've completed your first customized scenario!
+Now you know how to list files in Linux.